Back to blog stories

 By SHN Team

-Here’s a practical launch checklist you can use before you go live.
+Here is a practical launch checklist you can use before you go live.

 8) Basic SEO foundations Set page titles, meta descriptions, headings, and internal links.
 Add a sitemap and make sure Google can crawl your pages.

-9) Local trust signals Add your service area, business hours, and a consistent address (if you serve in-person).
+9) Local trust signals Add your service area, business hours, and a consistent address if you serve in person.
 Consistency matters for local search.

 10) A simple enquiry form Keep it short: name, contact, what they need, and timeline.
 Optional: budget range to qualify leads.